gist-rs/anyrag/crates/lib/README.md

 # `anyrag` Library

+This crate provides the core logic for two main functionalities:
+1.  **Text-to-Query:** Translating natural language prompts into executable queries (e.g., SQL) and executing them against data warehouses like Google BigQuery.
+2.  **RAG Pipeline:** A full pipeline for building a self-improving knowledge base from web URLs and using it to answer questions via Retrieval-Augmented Generation (RAG).

-This crate provides the core logic for translating natural language prompts into executable queries (e.g., SQL) and executing them.
-It leverages a configurable AI provider for natural language processing and integrates with different storage backends like Google BigQuery.
+It leverages a configurable AI provider for natural language processing and integrates with different storage backends like Google BigQuery and local SQLite databases.

 This library is the foundation of the `anyrag` workspace and is used by the `anyrag-server` crate to expose its functionality over a REST API.

 ## Features

 *   **Natural Language to Query:** Converts plain English prompts into executable queries (e.g., SQL).
+*   **Knowledge Base Pipeline:** A complete "virtuous cycle" for RAG:
+    *   **Ingest & Cache:** Fetches clean markdown from any URL and caches it.
+    *   **Distill & Augment:** Uses a two-pass LLM process to extract explicit FAQs and generate new ones from raw text.
+    *   **Store & Embed:** Saves structured Q&A pairs into a local SQLite database and generates vector embeddings for semantic search.
+    *   **Export for Fine-tuning:** Generates a dataset in the correct format for fine-tuning your base LLM.
+*   **Retrieval-Augmented Generation (RAG):** Synthesizes answers to user questions by retrieving relevant facts from the knowledge base.
-*   **Pluggable Providers:** Supports different AI and storage providers (defaulting to Gemini and BigQuery).
+*   **Pluggable Providers:** Supports different AI and storage providers (e.g., Gemini, local models, BigQuery, SQLite).
 *   **Robust and Asynchronous:** Built with Tokio for efficient, non-blocking I/O.

 ## Prerequisites